Republic of Ancona: Alliance with Ragusa

-Commercial competition among Venice, Ancona and Ragusa was very strong because all of them bordered the Adriatic Sea.
+Commercial competition among the Venice, Ancona and the Ragusa was very strong because all of them bordered the Adriatic Sea.
 They fought open battles on more than one occasion.
 Venice, aware of its major economic and military power, disliked competition from other maritime cities in the Adriatic.
 Several Adriatic ports were under Venetian rule, but Ancona and Ragusa retained their independence.
 To avoid succumbing to Venetian rule, these two republics made multiple lasting alliances.

 Venice conquered Ragusa in 1205 and held it until 1382 when Ragusa regained de facto freedom, paying tributes first to the Hungarians, and after the Battle of Mohács, to the Ottoman Empire.
 During this period Ragusa reconfirmed its old alliance with Ancona.